-The biennial Wildlife Habitat Restoration on Private Lands Conference is held in even-numbered years.
-The conference is intended to address the needs of professionals who work with private landowners in Arkansas and surrounding states to improve wildlife habitat.
-The conference highlights partnership opportunities, new and innovative habitat restoration practices, and state/regional/national policies and initiatives which impact our work.
-The conference is expected to improve communications among and between agencies, organizations, and businesses involved in wildlife habitat restoration on private lands, resulting in new partnerships and efforts to put more wildlife habitat on the ground.
+The biennial Wildlife Habitat Restoration on Private Lands Conference/Professional Training is held in even-numbered years.
+This event is intended to address the needs of professionals who work with private landowners in Arkansas and surrounding states to improve wildlife habitat.
+This conference/training highlights partnership opportunities, new and innovative habitat restoration practices, and state/regional/national policies and initiatives which impact our work.
+This event is expected to improve communications among and between agencies, organizations, and businesses involved in wildlife habitat restoration on private lands, resulting in new partnerships and efforts to put more wildlife habitat on the ground.

 - Arkansas Association of Conservation Districts

 - Arkansas Forest Resources Center